graphsense/graphsense-tagpack-tool/README.md

     docker-compose up -d

-This will automatically create the database schema as defined in `src/tagpack/db/tagstore_schema.sql`.
+This will automatically create the database with the nessesary permissions for the `POSTGRES_USER_TAGSTORE`.

+    tagstore init

+then generates the nessesary tables, views etc. and populates the database with some default entries.